-This chapter provides an overview of the InterSystems IRIS® tools that you can use to work with EDIFACT schemas and documents.
+This article provides an overview of the InterSystems IRIS® tools that you can use to work with EDIFACT schemas and documents.

 Using the EDIFACT Schema Structures Page